ajay-gandhi/sage/README.md

 Then, based on a number of modules, Sage will conduct some actions and tell you the result.

+Sage is only supported for Linux and Mac, but it should run on Windows with a few tweaks.
+If you happen to get it up and running, submit a pull request and we'll add your instructions here!

 ## Table of Contents

 - [Usage](docs/usage.md)